 - The wedding ceremony is about 15 minutes.

-- Traditional elements: wedding vows (repeated - for better or worse, in sickness and health, etc.), personal (written vows) if desired, blessing of the rings, and the ring exchange.
+- Traditional elements: wedding vows (repeated - for better or worse, in sickness and health, etc.), personal vows (optional - share your written vows), and the ring exchange.

 - Hawaiian elements: lei exchange and sand ceremony.

 - Your officiant concludes the ceremony, you’re pronounced, and then there’s the kiss!